 - Open Rates – If the open rates are less than ideal, then revisit the steps in part five of our series to see if the auto-responder is relevant to your subscriber lists and/or if the subject lines are appealing enough.
 You might also want to check the timings of your auto-responder emails.

 - Click Through Rates (CTR) – Once your subscriber opens your emails, are they actually taking any action on them?
 Having a low CTR might be signaling a weak body copy.
 You might want to check the relevancy of your email copy with the subject line and if the content actually offered value to the subscribers.
 You should also check to ensure that the CTR is clear enough and that the links or buttons are easy to find.

 - Unsubscribes – Remember that unsubscribes will always happen.
 Having said that, a high or unusual unsubscribe rate should not be taken casually.
 If this happens, you should check to ensure you’re delivering the promise that you initially made to get subscribes to join your mailing lists.
-You will have to check the relevancy of the content of your auto-responder and also see the ratio of your email content that is sales-oriented and maybe cut down on that and work on adding more value.
+You will have to check the relevancy of the content of your auto-responder and also see the ratio of your email content that is sales-oriented and maybe cut down on that and works on adding more value.

 Well, that’s the end of our series.
 You now have enough knowledge to go out, set-up, experiment, and master the art of spam-proof email marketing.

 As always, Mail Monitor is here to support you in your journey and helping you transform your email marketing campaigns into sales machines.
 Contact us with any questions you might have about our tools and offerings and check out some of our other blog posts for more tips and tricks on being successful with your business emails.

 Want to see how the MailMonitor suite of tools can help your business master email deliverability?
 Contact us and request a demo!